Finally, you’re here! You’ve reached the last chapter of the Complete Guide to Rollovers for Business Start-ups (ROBS).

 Can I pay myself a salary while working for my new company?

-You sure can!
-In fact, it’s encouraged: when you earn a salary, you can then commit a percentage of that back to your retirement fund.
-Keep in mind that the salary you pay yourself needs to fall within reasonable bounds: if your company’s annual revenue is $100,000, a salary of $200,000 likely falls outside of the “reasonable” requirement.
+Yes.
+In fact, it’s encouraged.
+When you earn a salary, you can then commit a percentage of that back to your retirement fund.
+The salary you pay yourself needs to fall within reasonable bounds.
+That means if your company’s annual revenue is $100,000, a salary of $200,000 likely falls outside of the “reasonable” requirement.